Adventure Club

 On Friday morning we will drive in a van to Shogran with couple of photo/refreshment stops en route.
 Shogran will be our base station where we will stay for two nights in a comfortable hotel.
 Afternoon will be free to walk around Shogran to enjoy the beautiful mountain scenery.

-On Saturday, we will go by 4x4 jeep to Sari and Paya.
+On Saturday, we will go by 4x4 jeep to Sari and Paya in one hour.
 Group members interested in Option-I will walk around the place and enjoy the beautiful panoramic views of mountains from the ridge of Paya, Paya at 3,079 is a lush green meadow with spectacular view of Malika Parbat and other snow covered mountains of Kaghan Valley.
-This group will come back to Shogran by 4x4 jeeps in the afternoon will be free for rest and recreation.
+This group will come back to Shogran by 4x4 jeeps.
+Afternoon will be free for rest and recreation at Shorgran.

 The hikers group (availing option-II) will go to Paya by 4x4 jeep and climb Makra Mountain (3,885m).
 They will return to Shogran in late afternoon and spend the night at the hotel.